-Storm restoration in Palm Beach
+Storm damage restoration in Palm Beach

 The Town of Palm Beach occupies a narrow barrier island between the Atlantic Ocean and the Intracoastal Waterway, a community of about 9,200 that is one of Florida's most recognizable addresses and one of its most directly storm-exposed.
 Sitting in a Zone A evacuation area along the Intracoastal, it faces the surge threat head-on: storm surge historically reached 11 feet along this coast in a catastrophic 1928 event, and major storms since have pushed 6 or more feet of water through barrier island properties.
 Palm Beach County's flat, heavily developed landscape amplifies the flooding risk from tropical rainfall even well away from the shore, and Hurricane Wilma in 2005 delivered gusts over 100 mph that caused nearly $3 billion in countywide damage and knocked out power to more than 90 percent of utility customers.
 We connect Palm Beach homeowners with vetted, licensed local pros for a free storm-damage assessment.